joefallon/phptime/README.md

 3. A class containing a collection of constants representing every month of the year is provided.
-4. A class containing a method for getting a time stamp that is suitable for immediate insertion into MySQL (i.e. 'Y-m-d H:i:s') is provided.
+4. A class containing a method for getting a time stamp that is suitable for immediate insertion into MySQL (i.e. `Y-m-d H:i:s`) is provided.

 Installation
 ------------